Katrixerse/Corius/README.md

 - Katrixerse (me)
 - Gold Prince

-Special Thanks too:
+Special Thanks to:
 - dragonfire535 - Some api commands & some canvas commands
 - reztierk - Help with mysql statements and some coding

- will use mySql instead of sqlite to store data (Better this way for reading/writing data)
+ Will use mySQL instead of sqlite to store data (Better this way for reading/writing data)

 --------------------------------------------------------